rbonfichi/monte-carlo-gmp-pharma/README.md

 - Estimate process capability with uncertainty

-- Quantify risk of OOS before release
+- Estimate the probability of OOS, batch failure, or sampling variability in QC testing before release.

 - Support GMP decisions with quantitative evidence